Content guide

 But before you start to try and fix the issue, make sure you have the necessary tools and equipment, including safety gloves and eye protection.
 Also, ensure that the vehicle is turned off, with the key removed, and that the handbrake is on.
 Park the vehicle in a safe and well-ventilated area, away from traffic.

 Are you experiencing a car fault, warning, or mechanical problem?
 Find a local mechanic with the RAC.
+Book a car battery replacement today.

 Disconnect a car battery - step-by-step guide

-They are labelled as positive (+) and negative (-).
+The terminal posts are labelled as positive (+) and negative (-).
 The positive terminal is usually red, and the negative terminal is usually black or blue.
 Always disconnect the negative terminal first.

 Once the nut is removed, gently lift the terminal off the battery post.
 Make sure to tuck the disconnected terminal away from the battery to avoid accidental contact.
 Then follow the same steps for the positive terminal.

-To ensure that you don’t damage the battery, prevent accidental contact, and short circuits by insulating the disconnected terminals.
+To ensure that you don’t damage the battery, prevent accidental contact and short circuits by insulating the disconnected terminals.

 This can easily be done with electrical tape or terminal protectors.